ekhmoi/what-appears/_chapters/04-working-with-difficulty/08-relational-difficulty-and-other-fields.md

 - “My actions affect a centre that can suffer.”
 - “That matters to me.”

+Sometimes, an animal is also a clear anchor:

+- your system relaxes around them,
+- your breathing changes,
+- your narratives quiet down a bit.

-And then bring the same protocols:
+You can bring the same protocols:

 - honesty about what you’re actually doing,
 - humility about what you don’t understand,